silverbulletmd/silverbullet/website/Getting Started.md

 Feel free to completely remove all content on this page and make it your own, it’s just to get you started.

 ## What next?
+If you plan to use SilverBullet on multiple devices, specifically on a [[Mobile]] device.
+Have a look at [[Sync]].

-Generally, you can find more information about SilverBullet on its official website.
+Beyond that, you can find more information about SilverBullet on its official website.
 You have two ways to access it:

 1. Through its [regular website link](https://silverbullet.md/)
 2. Directly without leaving SilverBullet, through [[Cloud Links]], just click on this: [[SilverBullet]] (note that all of these will be read-only, for obvious reasons)